kubeflow/website/content/en/docs/pipelines/installation/overview.md

 :
   * A Kubeflow Pipelines public endpoint with auth support is **auto-configured** for you.
   * Open the Kubeflow Pipelines UI via the **Open Pipelines Dashboard** link in [the AI Platform Pipelines dashboard of Cloud Console](https://console.cloud.google.com/ai-platform/pipelines/clusters).
-  * (Optional) You can choose to persist your data in Google Cloud managed storages (Cloud SQL and Cloud Storage).
+  * (Optional) You can choose to persist your data in Google Cloud managed storage (Cloud SQL and Cloud Storage).
   * [All options to authenticate to Google Cloud](/docs/gke/pipelines/authentication-pipelines/) are supported.

 Notes on specific features